steve12345585/SnipeOfficePPC/SnipeOfficePPC-dictionaries-25.8/dictionaries/pt_BR/README_pt_BR.txt

 INTRODUCTION
 ============

-The LibreOffice Spell Checker is a colaborative project developed by the Brazilian community.
+The SnipeOffice Spell Checker is a colaborative project developed by the Brazilian community.
 The complete list of participants in this project is at http://pt-br.libreoffice.org/projetos/projeto-vero-verificador-ortografico/